Leander-Wendt/learning-rust/README.md

 # learning-rust
- repo for doing the projects form the "The Rust Programming Language" book.
+Repository for the projects from the ("The Rust Programming Language" book)[https://github.com/rust-lang/book].